bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 1. save current value of VE and LE as oldVE and oldLE
 2. create a new execution context and set that as the `current execution context`.
-3. point both LE and VE to
+3. point both LE and VE to `current execution context`
+4. Evaluate the function code
+5. point back LE and VE to oldVE and oldLE